-Continuous registration as a graduate student is required unless a formal Leave of Absence is granted by the Dean of the School of Engineering.
-Approved Leaves of Absences may last up to two years.
+Continuous registration as a graduate student is required unless a formal Leave of Absence is granted by the Dean of the Penn Engineering.
+Approved Leaves of Absence may last up to two years.
 Please refer to the Penn Engineering Graduate Student Handbook for more information about requesting a Leave of Absence.